Chainsaw (Scream Queens): Plot

-When Cathy and Gigi are about to sleep, Cathy turns a noise machine on with different sounds on a high volume, bothering Gigi.
-Gigi ends up sleeping on the couch downstairs, the Red Devil appears and chases Gigi with the chainsaw.
-Wes, who was asleep in his car hears her screaming and runs to help her and in the process, he gets his arm cut with the chainsaw.
+While Gigi is sleeping on the couch downstairs, the Red Devil appears and chases her with the chainsaw.
+Wes hears her screaming and runs to help her.
 Gigi then flips one of the couches and knocks the Red Devil over.
-Gigi tells the girls to call 911.
 Wes and Gigi then look over the flipped couch to only see the chainsaw running with no Red Devil.
-Cathy then runs down the stairs and asks what's going on, Wes grabs the chainsaw and tells her not to take another step until the police arrive and accuses her of being the killer.
+Cathy appears and Wes accuses her of being the killer.